 You can’t really go wrong with any hike you choose here.
 Plenty of waterfalls, old-growth forests, and scenic vistas from mountaintops await!

 Without further ado, here are the best Smoky Mountain trails by difficulty along with this park map.

 If you’re already on your way up to Clingman’s Dome, take a break and stretch your legs on this short .35-mile trail.

-You’ll gain an easy 25 feet in elevation as the trail takes you through evergreen forest along boardwalks for much of the short distance.
+You’ll gain an easy 25 feet in elevation as the quiet forest hike takes you through evergreen forest along boardwalks for much of the short distance.
 Be sure to look for quartz rock underfoot and a beautiful array of wildflowers in the springtime!

 Toms Branch Falls